tortastudios/content-factory/context-profiles/README.md

 ## Overview

-This repository contains structured context profile templates designed for use with Large Language Models (LLMs) such as ChatGPT, Claude, and other AI systems.
-These profiles provide a standardized framework for defining author personas, audience characteristics, brand voice, business context, and story banks.
+This directory contains structured context profile templates designed for use with AI systems such as ChatGPT, Claude, and other platforms.
+These profiles provide a standardized framework for defining your authentic voice, audience characteristics, brand voice, business context, and story bank.

 ## Purpose

-The context profiles serve as comprehensive input templates that can be fed to LLMs to generate highly targeted, consistent, and authentic content.
-By providing detailed context about the author's voice, audience, and business objectives, these profiles enable AI systems to produce content that maintains brand consistency and resonates with specific target audiences.
+The context profiles serve as comprehensive input templates that can be used with AI systems to generate highly targeted, consistent, and authentic content.
+By providing detailed context about your voice, audience, and business objectives, these profiles enable AI systems to produce content that maintains brand consistency and resonates with your specific target audience.

 ## Structure

-Each author's context profile consists of four core components:
+Each context profile consists of four core components:

 ### 1. Brand Voice (`brand-voice.yaml`)
 - **Core personality traits** and communication style
-- **Signature elements** that make the voice distinctive
+- **Signature elements** that make your voice distinctive
 - **Tone guidelines** for different content types
 - **Authenticity checks** to maintain consistency
 - **Platform-specific adaptations** for different channels

 ### 2. Audience Profile (`audience-profile.yaml`)
-- **Demographics** of target audiences
+- **Demographics** of your target audiences
 - **Psychographics** including mindset, values, and motivations
-- **Pain points** and challenges the audience faces
+- **Pain points** and challenges your audience faces
 - **Engagement preferences** and content consumption habits
 - **Platform-specific behaviors** and expectations

 ### 3. Business Context (`business-context.yaml`)
 - **Company positioning** and market differentiation
-- **Services and offerings** provided
+- **Services and offerings** you provide
 - **Business objectives** and success metrics
 - **Competitive advantages** and unique value propositions
 - **Strategic priorities** for content creation